joergmlpts/olympus-wifi/docs/source/usage.rst

   be started directly by calling script *olympus-download*.

 date-range
-  The options *-dr* and *--date-range* are OPTIONAL, and specify a date range to download images from.
+  The options *-D* and *--date-range* are OPTIONAL, and specify a date range to download images from.
 The dates must be specified in YYYY-MM-DD format, and the range is inclusive.
 This option also works with *olympus-download*